CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 </details>
 <br/>

  1.11 Log into the vsphere client, navigate to the `Hosts and Clusters` view, select `nsxmgr-01a` and in the actions menu select `Edit Settings`.
-Ensure the `Reserve all guest memory` checkbox is **not checked**
+Ensure the `Reserve all guest memory` checkbox is **not checked**.
+Then, click OK.

 <details><summary>Screenshot 1.11.1</summary>
 <img src="Images/2019-09-06-10-33-22.png">